Nattamon-ch/SupportDesk-Insights/README.md

 - `Visualizations`: Screenshots and interactive charts from Google Data Studio illustrating key findings.
 - `reports`: Comprehensive analysis reports and summaries, including actionable insights for operational improvement.

+- ## Tools Used
+- **Google Data Studio**: For creating dynamic, interactive visualizations and reports.
+- **Excel**: Utilized for initial data cleaning and preprocessing before analysis.

 ## Getting Started
 To explore the project, start with the `data` folder for raw and processed datasets, then review the `visualizations` for graphical insights, and finally, delve into the `reports` for detailed findings and recommendations.